How Can I Manage Dating Anxiety in Cross-Cultural Relationships?

 Four Steps to Begin Culturally Sensitive Counseling

-Your first session will focus on understanding your unique cultural context while beginning to assess your needs.
+1. Your first session will focus on understanding your unique cultural context while beginning to assess your needs.
 Our goal is to create a positive experience where you feel heard and supported.
-Many clients leave feeling a sense of relief, knowing they have taken the first steps toward positive change and found a therapist who respects and values their cultural identity.
+You will also begin deepening your cultural understanding with one another.
+Many clients leave feeling a sense of relief, knowing they have learned effective communication skills toward positive change and found a therapist who respects and values their cultural identity.

 Other Services We Offer For Couples & Individuals